Is Thessaloniki Worth Visiting? Pros, Cons, Best Time To Go

 Located between the Rotunda and the Church of St. Sophia, the Church of St. Panteleimon is an awesome example of a late Byzantine building.

-Dating back to the late 13th century, this church has exposed brick walls, and it is pretty small.
-What makes this church worth visiting is the huge central chandelier hanging in the main room, which seems to fill up the whole space.
+Dating back to the late 13th century, this church has exposed brick walls and is relatively small.
+What makes this church worth visiting is thelarge centrall chandelier in the main room, which seems to fill uhe wentirespace.

-Among the places to see in Thessaloniki you really shouldn’t miss is the Old Town.
+Among the places to see in Thessaloniki that you really shouldn’t miss is the Old Town.
 Known as Ana Poli, the district in Thessaloniki’s upper city is surrounded by imposing Byzantine-era walls.
-Ana Poli was Thessaloniki’s citadel (Kastro), and the neighborhood is perfect to stroll around and discover typical architecture and historic buildings.
+Ana Poli is Thessaloniki’s citadel (Kastro), and the neighborhood is ideal for strolling and discovering typical architecture and historic buildings.

-Ana Poli was one of the few parts of the city that escaped the Great Fire of 1917, when much of the city was destroyed by fire.
-It now remains the same enchanting labyrinth of the past, with a unique atmosphere.
+Ana Poli was one of the few parts of the city that escaped the Great Fire of 1917, which destroyed much of the city.
+It remains the same enchanting labyrinth as before, with a unique atmosphere.

 Ana Poli’s main points of interest are: